The Pros and Cons of Carnegie Mellon

 #2: Nerdy Reputation — As a STEM school, CMU is known for attracting a lot of “nerdy” introverted, socially-awkward types.
 Unfortunately, there isn’t a lively social scene like you might find at University of Michigan or Cornell to help pull these students out of their shell.
 If you go here, you’re going to have to create your own fun.

-#3: Lack of Name Recognition — People in tech know CMU as a world-class STEM university, But you will also encounter plenty of people out in the general public who have never heard of the school.
+#3: Lack of Name Recognition — People in tech fields definitely know CMU as a world-class STEM university, but you will also encounter plenty of people out in the general public who have never heard of the school.
 It lacks some of the household name value of other tech schools like MIT, Berkeley, and Stanford.

-If you like CMU, you might also like…
+If you like CMU (ranked #21 in the nation), you might also like…

-#33-ranked Georgia Tech is another excellent, often under-rated STEM school that features world-class Engineering (#4), AI (#5), Cybersecurity (#2), CS (#7), and undergraduate research (#8), with the added advantage that it’s the #3-ranked university for co-ops, which means you get real-world, on-the-job training.
+#33-ranked Georgia Tech is another excellent STEM school that features world-class Engineering (ranked #4), AI (ranked #5), Cybersecurity (ranked #2), CS (ranked #7), and undergraduate research (ranked #8), with the added advantage that it’s the #3-ranked university for co-ops, which means you get real-world, on-the-job training.
 Georgia Tech is a much larger public university with 20,000 undergraduates, and has a much higher student/faculty ratio of 22:1 (compared with 6:1 for CMU).
+But it has a much livelier social scene and a really fun D1 football culture.

 How to get into Carnegie Mellon…

-#1: Apply to the Humanities College — The three STEM colleges at CMU (CS, Science, and Engineering) are notoriously selective.
-But if you have an interest in the Humanities or Social Sciences, you can apply to the Dietrich (DEE-trick) College of Humanities and Social Sciences and major in something like History or Economics or Psychology, and minor in CS or AI or Machine Learning.
-They also have specialized interdisciplinary majors that integrate CS into those fields.
-This can potentially boost your admissions odds.
+#1: Apply to the Humanities College — The CS college at CMU is notoriously selective with a 7% acceptance rate.
+But if you have an interest in the humanities or social sciences, you can apply to the Dietrich (DEE-trick) College of Humanities and Social Sciences (which has a 13% acceptance rate) and major in something like History or Economics or Psychology, and minor in CS or AI or Machine Learning.
+That would double your admissions odds.
+But while Dietrich students can take many foundational and intermediate CS courses and pursue tech-focused minors, they won’t have full access to upper-level CS classes, exclusive research labs, or specialized advising reserved for students admitted directly into the School of Computer Science.

 #2: Apply RD - While many top universities like Northwestern, Brown, UPenn, and Cornell provide a significant admissions boost when you apply ED (Early Decision), CMU does not.
 The Early Decision and Regular acceptance rates at CMU are virtually the same: 14% ED vs. 11% RD.
 Therefore, it may help you to apply ED somewhere else where you get a big admissions boost, since you really don’t “lose anything” by waiting to apply to CMU Regular Decision.

-Carnegie Mellon’s compact, walkable, tree-lined campus is located on the outskirts of Pittsburgh, providing a slightly suburban feel with easy access to a major city.
+Carnegie Mellon’s compact, walkable, tree-lined campus is located on the outskirts of Pittsburgh, about 5 miles from downtown, providing a slightly suburban feel with easy access to a major city.

-CMU is a world leader in tech innovation, such as exoskeleton walking devices that help patients with disabilities or paralysis.
+CMU is a world leader in tech innovation, such as exoskeleton walking devices that help patients with disabilities and paralysis.

 CMU’s National Robotics Engineering Center (NREC) in nearby Lawrenceville, PA is a world leader in commercial innovation and a driving force behind Pittsburgh’s “Robotics Row,” a startup district with over 80 AI-focused companies.